 It may feel old fashioned, but one the of the best ways to stay connected is through hand-written letters.
 You can send letters as frequently as you wish, just remember to number them as they may all arrive at the same time.

-And, if they are stationed overseas, make sure you have the correct Army Post Office, or APO, or Fleet Post Office, or FPO, address.
+And, if they are stationed overseas, make sure you have the correct Army Post Office or Fleet Post Office address.

 Telephone, video chat, texting and social media

 Technology is a wonderful way to stay connected no matter where your service member is in the world.
 Talk about how often they will be able to call or chat, and remember it may take a little while for them to figure out a work rhythm and set up a communication schedule that works consistently.